 Underwriters Laboratories developed new standards in 2016 to verify the safety of batteries and electrical systems in hoverboards.
 This resulted in UL 2272.

-The Swagtron T3 self hoverboard costs around $500.
+The Swagtron T3 self hoverboard costs more.
 The T3 has a faster charging time and can climb 30 degree angles.
 T3 also comes with a carry strap, which the T1 lacks.
 Only the T3 comes with Bluetooth speakers that let you play music from your device like a smart phone or Apple iPod.
 The T3 has more riding modes to better suit the rider’s skill level and intended use.
 The Swagtron T1 is the better choice for the buyer on a budget, while the T3 comes with the extras you would otherwise have to pay for plus more luxury features the T1 and cheaper hoverboards simply don’t have.
 The T1 and T3 models are also available in 2 different shades of pink, which would be an ideal choice for girls.
 There is also the T5 model which is lighter and priced lower than the other T1 and T3 models.

 Razor Hovertrax 2.0 Hoverboard / Self Balancing Smart Scooter Review